 The dishwasher is a staple appliance wherever kitchens are found, but not all kitchens are compatible with the installation of a traditional built-in dishwasher.
-The portable dishwasher is a great alternative for apartments, offices, gathering facilities, and homes.
+The portable dishwasher is a great alternative for apartments, offices, gathering facilities, and small kitchens.
 Designed to hook up to your kitchen sink, you can run your portable dishwasher and then tuck it out of the way until the next load of dirty dishes is ready.

 If you don't have room for a built-in dishwasher, a portable dishwasher might be the perfect option for you.
-We'll go over the features of a typical portable dishwasher and compare countertop dishwasher models to full size portable dishwashers.
-We'll also review a popular Whirlpool portable dishwasher and Danby countertop dishwasher, too!
+We'll go over the features of a typical portable dishwasher and compare countertop dishwasher models to full-size portable dishwashers.
+We'll also review a popular Whirlpool portable dishwasher and a Danby countertop dishwasher, too!
 (For more information on choosing a new dishwasher, take a look at our dishwasher buying guide.)

 Table of Contents

 - Danby Countertop Dishwasher Review